luweihao/luweihao.github.io/_pages/about.md

 About me
 ------
-I am a Ph.D candidate at Department of Statistics and Data Science, Tsinghua University.
+I am a Ph.D. candidate at the Department of Statistics and Data Science, Tsinghua University.
-I am extremely fortunate to be advised by Prof. [Qian Lin](https://sites.google.com/site/qianlincd/)'s lab.
+I am extremely fortunate to be advised by Associate Professor [Qian Lin](https://sites.google.com/site/qianlincd/).
-Before that, I studied as an undergraduate at School of Mathematics and Statistics, Wuhan University.
+Before that, I completed my undergraduate studies at the School of Mathematics and Statistics, Wuhan University.
-I am broadly interested in large-dimensional spectral algorithms, minimax rates of noparametric regression problems, and sufficient dimension reduction.
+My research interests include large-dimensional spectral algorithms, minimax rates of nonparametric regression problems, and sufficient dimension reduction.

 Publication
 ------